serverlessworkflow/specification/specification.md

 Serverless Workflow addresses the need for a community-driven, vendor-neutral and a platform-independent workflow language specification that targets the serverless computing technology domain.

-Having and using a specification-based workflow language allows us to model our worflows once and deploy them onto many different container/cloud platforms, expecting the same execution results.
+Having and using a specification-based workflow language allows us to model our workflows once and deploy them onto many different container/cloud platforms, expecting the same execution results.

 <p align="center">